RLOpenCatalyst/rg-doc/source/Features.rst

 Click on the “Submit” button.
 Once completed the work, scroll to the top of the Terminal screen and click the “Terminate” button to end the session.
 Alternatively, type exit and hit enter in the terminal.

-Nextflow-Advanced
+Nextflow Advanced
 -----------------
-Researcher can login to the portal and quickly order Nextflow-Advanced product.
-Find the Nextflow-Advanced product in the Active Products panel or click on the “View All” button to get a list of all provisioned products.
+Researcher can login to the portal and quickly order Nextflow Advanced product.
+Find the Nextflow Advanced product in the Active Products panel or click on the “View All” button to get a list of all provisioned products.
 You can see product related actions in the  Actions menu.

 1. Start/Stop action : You can start or stop the instance through “Start/Stop” action.